apache/shardingsphere/README.md

 The concepts at the core of the project are Link, Enhance and Pluggable.

-•	`Link`：Flexible adaptation of database protocol, SQL dialect and database storage.
+•	`Link`: Flexible adaptation of database protocol, SQL dialect and database storage.
 It can quickly link applications and multi-mode heterogeneous databases quickly.

-•	`Enhance`：Capture database access entry to provide additional features transparently, such as: redirect (sharding, readwrite-splitting and shadow), transform (data encrypt and mask), authentication (security, audit and authority), governance (circuit breaker and access limitation and analyze, QoS and observability).
+•	`Enhance`: Capture database access entry to provide additional features transparently, such as: redirect (sharding, readwrite-splitting and shadow), transform (data encrypt and mask), authentication (security, audit and authority), governance (circuit breaker and access limitation and analyze, QoS and observability).

-•	`Pluggable`：Leveraging the micro kernel and 3 layers pluggable mode, features and database ecosystem can be embedded flexibily.
+•	`Pluggable`: Leveraging the micro kernel and 3 layers pluggable mode, features and database ecosystem can be embedded flexibily.
 Developers can customize their ShardingSphere just like building with LEGO blocks.

 ShardingSphere became an [Apache](https://apache.org/index.html#projects-list) Top-Level Project on April 16, 2020.